• Skip to primary navigation

 The kids wanted to help so I premeasured a plastic cup and marked it with the right measurements.
 This way they could easily measure and pour the ingredients into our drink dispenser with very little help from me.

 Of course, you don’t have to do this with just a lemonade stand.
-You could do a bake sale or just about any other type of sale!
+You could serve another type of drink.
+Or you could do a bake sale or just about any other type of sale!

 Two kids making lemonade for their lemonade stand.